nus-cs2113-AY2122S1/ip/docs/README.md

 ```
 ### Delete a task: `delete`
 Deletes the task from the list

-Format: delete TASK_NUM
+Format: `delete <TASK_NUM>`
-* Marks the task with its respective task number as done.
+* Deletes the task from the list
-* TASK_NO can only be an integer that is within the number of tasks in the list
+* TASK_NUM can only be an integer that is within the number of tasks in the list

 Example:
 ```